BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 <p>
 At the stream, I'd often sit in a natural seat formed by the roots of a tree on the streambank.
-I took this photo from the seat, or right nearby:<br/>
+I took this photo from that seat, or right nearby:<br/>
 <img src="https://bradleyculley.github.io/images/Binghamton-Park-3.jpg" />
 <br/>
 I think the branches running across it are the branches of that tree.